chora-io/docs/specs/ecosystem/01_concepts.md

 The authority is the account that has permissions to update module parameters.

-## Voucher
+## Subject

-A voucher is a voucher that can be issued and updated by the issuer.
+A subject is the on-chain representation of an ecological subject.